Gibbet Hill (short story): Plot

 The story is narrated by a man who meets three children two Indian girls and a white-skinned boy standing in front of a memorial to a murdered sailor by Gibbet Hill.
 One of the children suggests that, if there was a murder today, someone would be stuck up on Gibbet Hill.
 The man invites them to see where the murderer would be put and, together, they walk to the top of the hill.
 The boy shows the narrator worms he has collected, stretching one of them, but refuses to release them when the narrator asks.
 At the top of the hill is a popular picnic spot, and the narrator sees others, including a man and woman he calls "the honeymoon couple".

 Distracted by the view, the narrator loses sight of the children.
 He falls asleep, and when he wakes can hear mysterious music.
 He sees the children in a copse; they play instruments the narrator cannot identify, chant, and dance.
 A blindworm (which the narrator incorrectly calls a snake and incorrectly describes as hissing) passes over his feet towards the children, then climbs into the boy's hand.
 The "snake" freezes, and the children pull it taut; the narrator is reminded of a person in a cataleptic fit.
 The girls speak in a language the narrator does not understand, but he surmises that they are asking the "snake" questions, and it spins back and forth in response.
 He believes one of the girls is negative, and the other positive.
-After a climax to the ritual in which the one of the girls' faces is flushed with "unholy" anger, the "snake" drops dead from the boy, and he awakes as if from a trance.
+After a climax to the ritual in which one of the girls' faces is flushed with "unholy" anger, the "snake" drops dead from the boy, and he awakes as if from a trance.
 The three run away into the woods.

 The narrator walks around the area, and enjoys the solitude when he returns to a deserted hilltop as night falls.
 He is grabbed from behind by strong hands and bound, but is surprised to find that his attackers are not thieves, but the three children.
 The girl who had displayed anger draws a knife and torments the bound narrator, showing great skill, but not injuring him.
 The narrator feels deeply chilled and falls unconscious as the children laugh.
 He is awoken by "the honeymoon couple", George and Bella, who are worried for his health in the cold night.
 George confirms to the narrator that they saw the three children hours ago, and thought them "the prettiest and happiest children we had ever seen".
 The narrator feels cold in his heart.
 George starts, alarming Bella, as a "snake" emerges from the narrator's abdomen, heading to the copse.